Yoshani/Sinhala-Actors-Search-Engine/README.md

 The following advanced features were integrated

 * Text mining and text preprocessing
   * User search queries are preprocessed prior to intent classification.
 For field-filtered queries, stop words and punctuation are removed to obtain the keywords.
+Spell correction is also done.
 During the post processing phase the extracted data is cleaned and processed to be displayed on the web app.<br />
   <br />
 * Intent Classification
-  * After preprocessing the query is passed to an intent classification unit to extract the user intent.
-Here the intent can be related to the 4 types of queries supported by the system.Word tokenization and text vectorization and cosine distance are used to classify intentents.<br />
+  * After preprocessing, the query is passed to an intent classification unit to extract the user intent.
+Here the intent can be related to the 4 types of queries supported by the system.
+Word tokenization, TF-IDF vectorization and cosine similarity are used to classify intents.<br />
   <br />
 * Faceted Search
-  * Faceted search is supported for actor name and gender where the returned results can be filtered by them.<br />
+  * Faceted search is supported for actor name and gender where the returned results can be filtered using facets displayed on the web app.<br />
   <br />
 * Synonyms support
-  * Synonyms support is guaranteed where for field-filtered queries the user may use synonyms such as අධ්‍යාපනය, පාසල, etc. and they will all map to the same result.
-Also the top search queries can use words such as හොඳ, ජනප්‍රිය, ප්‍රසිද්ධ instead of just හොඳම.<br />
+  * Synonyms support is guaranteed where analogous queries such as ‘සාරංග දිසාසේකර කොහෙද පාසල් ගියේ?’ and ‘සාරංග දිසාසේකර ඉගෙනගත්තේ කොහේද?’ will map to the same result.
+Also the top search queries can use similar words such as හොඳ, ජනප්‍රිය, ප්‍රසිද්ධ, etc.<br />
   <br />
 * Resistance to simple spelling errors
   * The use of TF-IDF vectorization and cosine similarity calculation ensures that simple spelling errors generate the same result as expected.